 - ¼ cup dried cranberries

-- 3 tablespoons walnut halves or pieces, toasted
+- 3 tbsp walnut halves or pieces toasted

 - Combine the water, orange juice, balsamic vinegar, mustard, half the cranberries, and the olive oil in a food processor.
 Process until smooth.